5-Step Simple Product Pricing Strategy for Beginners (And Business Owners Who Want to Do It Better)

-You’ve got customers.
+You’ve got a customer base.
 You’ve got sales.
 You’ve even got five-star reviews!
 Why, then, is your business STILL not making enough money?
 It might be your pricing.

-Pricing is an art… an art that involves some math.
-Time and time again I see business owners pricing their products based on what they feel like the product should cost, rather than coming up with the right price based on actual metrics.
+Pricing is an art … an art that involves some math.
+Time and time again, I see entrepreneurs and business owners pricing their products based on what they feel like the product should cost, rather than coming up with the right price based on actual metrics.

 And most business owners feel like their prices should be lower than they actually need to be.
 Your prices don’t just cover the cost of what you’re selling.
 You want to earn more than simply break even.
 Instead, you want your prices to produce a profit margin that can sustain your business AND sustain you as the owner.
-Which is why you need to be intentional about your pricing.
+That’s why you need to be intentional about your pricing decisions.

 Here’s a step-by-step guide to pricing your products for ongoing profitability.

 Cost of goods sold (or COGS—covered in more detail in my ultimate tax deductions list) refers to the costs of producing your products, which includes a range of variable costs that can change as well as some fixed costs that are consistent.
 COGS includes:

-- The cost of raw materials to produce an item
+- The raw material costs to produce an item

 - The labor costs, such as the hourly rates you pay others to make an item

 - The cost of acquiring merchandise that you sell